varshithams/portfolio/critique-by-design.md

 ### Step One: Choose a data visualization from MakeoverMonday

 I chose to redesign [Who do we spend time with across our lifetime?](https://ourworldindata.org/time-with-others-lifetime) which I found on [makeovermonday](https://makeovermonday.co.uk/) website.
+I found this particular topic very interesting and wanted to know more about it.

 <iframe src="https://ourworldindata.org/grapher/time-spent-with-relationships-by-age-us" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>